KleinMichalGit/SQLInjectionAnalyzer/UnitTests/README.md

 After creating your own implementation of an analyzer, or after modifying the existing functionality, please make sure the additional or changed functionality is fully covered by `unit tests`.
-To inspire yourself, look at [OneMethodSyntaxTreeTest.cs](OneMethodSyntaxTreeAnalyzerTest.cs) which covers the functionality of the implementation of the analyzer for Simple scope of analysis.
+To inspire yourself, look at [OneMethodSyntaxTreeTest.cs](OneMethodSyntaxTreeAnalyzerTest.cs) which covers the functionality of the implementation of the analyzer for OneMethodSyntaxTree scope of analysis.
 Another examples are [ConfigFileReaderTest.cs](ConfigFileReaderTest.cs) or [InputReaderTest.cs](InputReaderTest.cs)
 which test [ConfigFileReader](../InputService/ConfigFileReader.cs) and [InputReader](../InputService/InputReader.cs)
 in InputService.
 You can add additional tests right here into this folder.

-### AnalyzerTestHelper.cs
+### ScenarioFactory.cs
-[AnalyzerTestHelper.cs](AnalyzerTestHelper.cs) contains useful methods for creating `Test Scenarios`, and for comparing expected and actual `Diagnostics`.
+[ScenarioFactory.cs](ScenarioFactory.cs) contains useful methods for creating `Test Scenarios`, and for comparing expected and actual `Diagnostics`.
 For example `TwoDiagnosticFilesShouldBeEqual(Diagnostics expected, Diagnostics actual)`.
 Since `Diagnostics` contain `time information` it would be impossible (and it would make no sense) to compare time values because every time they can be different (it depends on the environment where tests are run).
 Therefore, only values which `do not`